OpenVPN/openvpn3-linux/docs/man/openvpn3-session-manage.1.rst

                 Can be used instead of ``--path`` where the tun interface name managed by OpenVPN 3 is given instead.

+--timeout SECS
+                Defines how long it will attempt to reestablish the connection when restarting or resuming a session.
+Default is to never time out.

 -P, --pause
                 Suspends/pauses the running VPN session.
 This is not a complete shutdown and can be used to temporarily disconnect with